Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 6 months

-All eight Alaska national parks (Denali, Glacier Bay, Wrangell-St. Elias, Katmai, Kenai Fjords, Gates of the Arctic, Kobuk Valley, Lake Clark) enforce strict drone bans.
+Applies to all 8 Alaska national parks (Denali, Glacier Bay, Wrangell-St. Elias, Katmai, Kenai Fjords, Gates of the Arctic, Kobuk Valley, Lake Clark)

 FineUp to $32,666 per violation